Donating

 - Making videos of camp activity for viewing each day and providing equipment for showing videos.

-- Traveling as needed to order and pickup printed photos.Child Placement Coordinator: FILLED for 2025
+- Traveling as needed to order and pickup printed photos.Child Placement Coordinator: Filled!

 - Help the Director in the recruiting and selection of campers.